ysyk2021/the-art-of-working-from-home-strategies-for-productivity-and-success-in-remote-work/src/chapter-1-1.md

-# Defining Remote Work and Its Growing Relevance in the Modern Workplace

 In recent years, remote work has gained significant popularity and become an integral part of the modern workplace.
 With advancements in technology and changing attitudes towards work-life balance, more and more professionals are embracing the flexibility and benefits of working remotely.
 In this chapter, we will explore the definition of remote work and the reasons behind its growing relevance.